Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Results

 The synthetic data at low stellar mass for the Mixed model shows a similar gap location at \SI{\sim1.9}{\rearth} in agreement with \citet{Luque2022}.
 We can see a trend with stellar mass: the locus of the valley at \SI{1}{\day} orbital period shifts upward for late M dwarfs before converging to $R_{\rm gap}=2.38$ for stellar masses larger than \SI{0.5}{\msol}.
+This conclusion also holds when analyzing the populations as a function of integrated, received EUV or X-ray flux instead of orbital period.
 This kind of threshold stellar mass is similar to the mass at which the small planet population no longer increases significantly in mass, as discussed in \citet{Burn2021}.
 In that work, we attributed this to the fact that growth of small planets is no longer limited by the amount of solids in the disk at stellar masses larger than \SI{0.5}{\msol} which we might recover here since growth determines the initial mass and thus indirectly the radius of the Super-Earth population.

 The observed radius valley indicates a dependency on stellar mass around FGK-type stars based on Kepler and K2 data \citep{Berger2020a,Petigura2022,Ho2023}.
 The reported logarithmic slopes of the radius valley location with stellar mass $d \log_{10} R_{\rm gap}/d\log_{10} M_{\star}$ range from 0.1 to 0.4 with likely values around 0.2.
 However, for M stars, \citet{Luque2022} report a slope consistent with no stellar mass dependency \SI{0.08\pm0.12}{}.
 Although it is likely not the relevant functional form, we fit a power-law to the inferred radius valley locations for the five presented stellar mass bins at 1\,day orbital period and obtain $d\log_{10} R_{\rm gap}/d\log_{10} M_{\star} = 0.08$, which agrees with the observed trend for M dwarfs \citep{Luque2022} but is flatter than found for FGK stars where values around 0.2 are reported \citep{Petigura2022,Ho2023}.
 From Fig. \ref{fig:rgap_ugap_comparison}, we see that also the data by \citet{Petigura2022} shows a flattening of $d\log_{10} R_{\rm gap}/d\log_{10} M_{\star}$ for the two higher stellar mass bins.